 As you most likely don’t have direct day to day contact with most of your employees, you’ll need to teach your managers how to deal with burnout in their own teams.
 To do this, you need to start by adequately training your management team.
 These people have some of the biggest influence over employee morale and retention at your company and proper training makes all the difference.

 For example, a 2018 study conducted by Randstad found that “58 percent of workers say that they’d stay at jobs with lower salaries if that meant working for a great boss.”
 By properly training your managers on how to effectively manage their teams while encouraging all aspects of wellness, you’ll be able to deal with burnout before it becomes an issue.

 Adopting a work-from-home policy may not work for every company, but for many, it can be a great way to allow employees to recharge at home while still completing assignments.
 You can always start with a one or two-day-a-week policy to see how your company functions while at home and then increase or decrease the allotment based on the performance metrics you are looking to hit.

-Fast Company Executive Board fosters a diverse community of decision makers, industry influencers, and thought leaders to offer you meaningful connections and discussions.
-Take a look at the Fast Company Executive Board blog to find other tips and advice for executives or learn more about the benefits of becoming a Fast Company Executive Board member by visiting our membership page or contacting us directly.
+Fast Company Executive Board is filled with innovative, visionary leaders like you helping one another solve problems.
+Learn more about the benefits of becoming a Fast Company Executive Board member by visiting our membership page or contacting us directly.